 Galatians 3:19 is one of the most misunderstood passages in the Bible.
 I can’t tell you how often I’ve seen people use it to show that “the law was abolished because Christ fulfilled it.”
-They seem to have no clue that, by taking verse 19 and butchering it into oblivion with their “hyper-grace” ideas, they render useless everything YHWH ever commanded!
+That’s very disappointing because they seem to have no clue that, by taking verse 19 and butchering it into oblivion with their “hyper-grace” ideas, they render useless everything YHWH ever commanded!

 They simply don’t get that “fulfill” doesn’t necessarily mean that something was abolished.
-They don’t get that if YHWH’s holy rules for His set-apart people were “abolished at the cross,” that we would have NO blueprint for moral, holy living!
-(After years of seeing this hideous misconception about the meaning of “fulfill,” I wrote a short article of explanation.)
+They don’t get that if YHWH’s holy rules for His set-apart people were “abolished at the cross,” we would have NO blueprint for moral, holy living!

 21. Is the Torah we received against the promises of Elohim?
 Elohim forbid!
 For if Torah had been given, which was able to give life, then truly righteousness would have come as a result of Torah.
 22. But the Scripture has encircled all things and put them under sin, that the promise in the faith of Y’shua the Mashiyach might be given to those who believe.
 23. But before faith came, Torah was guarding us while we were confined from the faith about to be revealed.